GarvTambi/Microsoft-Engage/README.md

-# Microsoft-Engage
+# Microsoft-Engage'21 Garv Tambi

-# EduSmart Kaksha
+# Microsoft Kaksha
+A digital platform that gives students and teachers an array of digital academic and social tools to stay engaged with their studies, peers digitally.

 # Idea
 This web application features a online classroom in which teachers can take online classes including posting